joebertj/katacoda-scenarios/basic-network/finish.md

 Congratulations!

-You have created, compiled and run your first GO code
+You have learned the basics of Linux networking